mrstefangrimm/Drops-Divider/Instructable/instructions.md

 ![suspension1](suspension1.jpg)
 ![suspension2](suspension2.jpg)

-Use the four short wooden rods as spacers and the four long wooden rods as pillars to be stuck into the ground
+Use the four short wooden rods as spacers and the four long wooden rods as pillars to be stuck into the ground.